shooga0007/alx-low_level_programming/README.md

-# This is a project on c programming
+# This is a project directory on c programming